walles/riff/README.md

 ## Before setting the new riff as `$PAGER`

-- Visualize missing linefeed at end of file as part of the context properly
 - Refine `ax`->`bx\nc` properly
 - Strip all color from the input before handling it to enable users to set Git's pager.diff and pager.show variables to 'riff' without also